zrepl/zrepl/replication/design.md

     # => doesn't work, because zfs recv is implemented as a `clone` internally, that's exactly what we want
     ```

-- if recv-side `to` exists, goto cleaup-phase (no replication to do)
+- if recv-side `to` exists, goto cleanup-phase (no replication to do)

 - `to` cannot be destroyed while being received, because it isn't visible as a snapshot yet (it isn't yet one after all)